idevender/ultimate-tic-tac-toe/docs/arch_serverAPI.md

 The server has several routes to handle different requests:

 - `/`: This route returns the homepage of the server.
-It responds with a string "Hello World!".

 - `/game/<game_id>`: This route is intended to return the game's page, if the game id doesnt exist in the database, creates a new game.
 The function is currently not implemented.